canonical/craft-parts/docs/explanation/dump_plugin.rst

 Dump Plugin
 ===========

-The dump plugin is a simple plugin that by default is equivalent to run the following command from the source directory:
+The dump plugin is a simple plugin that by default is equivalent to running the following command from the source directory:

 .. code-block:: shell